Here's the schedule:

 - 1-2 days before the conference for training classes (past conferences have had 3-4 classes of 15-75 people)

 - Rationale: Surveys of conference attendees has shown that inexpensive pre-conference training classes are a major selling point for the conference, especially among newer Plonistas.
-In past years,or the past few years, starting with the Seattle conference, Joel Burton has offered to organize pre-conference trainings, financially independent of the conference, but with some logistical & marketing support from conference organizers.
+In the past few years, individuals such as Joel Burton and Steve McMahon have offered to organize pre-conference trainings, financially independent of the conference, but with some logistical & marketing support from conference organizers.
 The Plone Foundation strongly encourages prospective conference organizers to continue offering pre-conference training classes that are designed to appeal to a broad range of prospective conference attendees.

 - 2-3 days of sprint time after the conference; a separate, inexpensive, nearby venue is fine.
 Past post-conference sprints have had 50-150 people.
 Plan to recruit an experienced Plone community member as a sprint leader/organizer.

-- A plan for videotaping as many conference sessions as possible (see http://ploneconference2010.blip.tv/ for last years conference presentations).
+- A plan for recording and streaming to the internet as many conference sessions as possible (see http://ploneconference2010.blip.tv/ for 2010 conference presentations).
 Fast turnaround of the videos is preferable to longer, higher-quality post production.
 Live streaming would win many fans!

 - Conferences consume a great deal of energy and generate a lot of waste; we encourage you to consider and explain how you can "green" your conference by: providing recycling; avoiding disposables; using recycled materials; minimizing or eliminating paper handouts; avoiding low-quality mass-produced "swag"; serving locally-produced, organic food, etc.